 Marijuana is usually smoked as a cigarette (called a joint) or in a pipe or bong.
 It is also smoked in blunts, which are cigars that have been emptied of tobacco and refilled with marijuana, sometimes in combination with another drug.
-Marijuana is also mixed with foods or brewed as a tea.
+Marijuana can also be mixed in foods (edibles) or brewed as a tea.